ooni/probe/docs/source/manual/ooniprobe.rst

 -g, --no-geoip
     Disable geoip lookup on start.
-    Warning: With this option the IP address of the user executing ooniprobe is not excluded from the report.
+    Warning: By using this option the IP address of the user executing ooniprobe is not excluded from the report.

 -s, --list
     List the currently installed ooniprobe nettests